In the emergency room, triage is a five-tier system of gathering patient information and prioritizing patient care. It uses the following categories:

 Triage takes into account the limited resources of an emergency room.
 Triage ensures the sickest patients get care first by identifying patients who need immediate care and those who can wait.

 At Dignity Health, our emergency care teams are here for you around the clock at our state-of-the-art locations.
 Our ERs ensure that you are seen in a timely manner by providing efficient, organized triage in the Bay Area.
-Our Online Waiting Room allows you to select your estimated hospital arrival time and wait at home until your time to be seen.

 If you are experiencing a life-threatening symptom or injury, signs of heart attack or stroke, immediately call 9-1-1.